PopLizardo11/PopLizardo11/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently learning web development again (changing how I approach things this time) and some python (which I found to be easier than JS).
-Hope I learn all of it, this time :)
+### Here are the things I already learned in my programming journey
+- HTML
+- CSS
+- Javascript
+- Python

+I'm currently learning data analysis python and some SQL, also have plans learning React so that I can finally complete learning a front-end framework.